 Ray tracing is a prime feature of RTX 2070’s and 2080’s that Nvidia are not afraid to show off.
 This feature of the latest hardware is about to transcend your visual gaming.

-But what is ray tracing, Nvidia?
+But i want to understand ray tracing, Nvidia?

 While graphics technology can typically be rather complicated to explain, ray tracing as a concept is simple to understand; the name literally says it all.